salbrec/seqQscorer/README.md

 ```
 The results will be in the default output folder `./feature_sets/`, use `--outdir` to specify the destination of the feature sets.

 The following run represents a paired-end example using the genome index for *Mus musculus*.
-The parameter `--cores` allows the usage of multiple CPUs to accelarate especially the mapping.
+The parameter `--cores` allows the usage of multiple CPUs to accelarate computation, especially the mapping.
 In this example the feature set files are written to this folder: `./mouse_pe/`.

 ```
 python deriveFeatureSets.py --fastq1 /var/examples/paired/ENCFF310LVJ.fastq.gz --fastq2 /var/examples/paired/ENCFF410LTA_r2.fastq.gz --cores 4 --btidx ./utils/genome_index/mm10/mm10 --assembly GRCm38 --outdir ./mouse_pe/